 It can be reassuring to know that there are affordable resume writers out there.
 Just remember, you get what you pay for — and a cheap resume writer might not produce the caliber of work you’re looking for.

 There are plenty of alternatives to professional resume writers.
-You could use an online resume builder, work with a resume service, or write your resume yourself.
+You could use an online resume builder, (like Teal's AI Resume Builder) work with a resume service, or write your resume yourself.

 Is there any scenario when you should hire a resume writer?
 Working with a professional might be worth it if: